-Lasiohelea collected in 2010 were from traps that used CO2 as an attractant.
+Most of the Lasiohelea collected in 2010 were from traps that used CO2 as an attractant.
 It is likely that these midges were attracted to the CO2 as they were seeking a bloodmeal, rather than already having taken a bloodmeal.
 This was reflected in the very low numbers of the midge specimens sorted that were found to have a full or partial bloodmeal.
 These samples will be processed using a dedicated DNA extraction kit in a designated clean area to try and avoid potential sources of laboratory contamination.

 To attempt to circumvent difficulties with bloodmeal analysis of specimens, we undertook manual aspiration of day feeding midges directly from macropods in the known transmission area.
 Day feeding midges were directly observed feeding on species of animals known to be susceptible to Leishmania infection.
 In some cases the Lasiohelea were observed in the process of taking a bloodmeal.
 As previously indicated, manual dissection of midges manually aspirated while feeding on macropods known to be susceptible to Leishmania has revealed the presence of live parasites.
 This evidence convinces us that the Lasiohelea species that carry the Leishmania parasites do feed on the species of animals in which disease has been found.

 5) Further characterise the lifecycle of Lasiohelea

 In February 2010, investigator Dr. Bruce Alexander travelled from Edinburgh to Darwin to assist with the further characterisation of the lifecycle of Leishmania parasites in Australia.
 He spent two weeks doing laboratory and field work, focusing on morphological analysis of the undescribed Lasiohelea species and assessing local microhabitats for potential midge breeding sites.